January 28th, 2018

 To succeed as a mortgage broker, you need to be a great sales person.
-That means you always have to bring your “A Game” to any client interaction, and be fully aware of the way you are presenting yourself, your services and the loan products you are recommending.
+That means you must always bring your “A Game” to any client interaction, and be fully aware of the way you are presenting yourself, your services and the loan products you are recommending.
 When it comes to meeting with prospects, the aim is to make a lasting first impression that easily converts to a sale.
-But it isn’t always as easy as it sounds!
+But it isn’t always as easy as it sounds.
 Here are some common mistakes that put prospects off and often make it impossible to close that all important sale.

 Coming across as a phony

 When it comes to sales people, there’s friendly and then there’s phony.
-If your prospect thinks you’re a bit of a phony, they won’t tell you to your face, but they may tell all of their friends and that could be very bad for your business.
+If your prospect thinks you’re a bit of a phony, they won’t tell you to your face, but they may tell their friends and that could be very bad for your business.

-Treating a prospect you’ve just met like a long-lost friend will come across as overly familiar, and may cause you to be tarnished with the phony brush.
+Treating someone you’ve just met like a long-lost friend will come across as overly familiar, and may cause you to be tarnished with the phony brush.
 When you first meet a client or prospect, try to be friendly, respectful and genuine without being overbearing, and that will help you build your credibility.
 Go easy on the hand gestures and don’t go overboard when using the prospect’s name, as you may come across as patronising.